WooTechnology/Travel-Planner/README.md

 [Mentorship System](https://github.com/systers/mentorship-backend) is an application that allows women in tech to mentor each other, on career development topics, through 1:1 relations for a certain period.

-This is the Android client for the Mentorship System.

 ## Setting up the project